The Best of Both Worlds: Combining Pentesting and Bug Bounties for Maximum Security

 A common question we receive is "Nothing has changed in the code since last year, why do we need to pentest every year?".

 Penetration testing can significantly enhance an organization's appeal to prospective clients and partners.
-Companies build trust and differentiate themselves in competitive markets by demonstrating a commitment to robust security practices and data protection.
-This is particularly crucial in industries where data sensitivity is paramount, such as finance, healthcare, security and SaaS companies selling to regulated environments, government bodies and enterprise clients.
+Companies that demonstrate a commitment to robust security practices and data protection build trust and differentiate themselves in competitive markets.
+This is particularly crucial in industries where data sensitivity is paramount, such as finance, healthcare, security, and SaaS companies selling to regulated environments, government bodies, and enterprise clients.

 It's important to note that penetration testing is not a one-time endeavour.
 While industry statistics indicate that 43% of cybersecurity professionals conduct penetration tests once or twice annually, this frequency may not be sufficient for all organizations.
 The optimal testing frequency depends on various factors, including the organization's size, industry, regulatory requirements, and risk profile.
 Frequent pentesting allows for compliance requirements to be met, opportunities to discover new vulnerabilities as your product grows and new common vulnerabilities and exposures to become public.
 Even if your product hasn't changed, additional testing time can be tailored to your unique business logic.
 High-risk industries or organizations handling sensitive data may benefit from more frequent testing, potentially on a quarterly or even monthly basis.